tjd1234/cmpt120fall2022/lectures/lecture12/lecture12notes.md

 ## elif statements

 An if-statement can check multiple conditions.
-For example, suppose a school with 3 semesters uses a code `s1` for the spring semester, `s2` for the summer semester, and `s3` for the fall semester:
+For example, suppose a school with 3 semesters uses the code `s1` for the spring semester, `s2` for the summer semester, and `s3` for the fall semester:

 ```python
 code = input('Please enter semester code: ')